-Klein Tuinkop via Dassieskasteel Traverse - Silvermine East
+Klein Tuinkop via Dassieskasteel Traverse - Silvermine Hike

 |

-The Dassieskasteel Traverse off Dead Man's Path in Lower Silvermine is a stunning, moderately challenging circular trail leading around the front and then to the top of Klein Tuinkop.
-It involves some rock scrambling and a final ascent through a natural hole in the cliff face.
+The Dassieskasteel Traverse is an adventurous Silvermine hike off Dead Man's Path in Lower Silvermine, located in the Silvermine Nature Reserve in Cape Town’s South Peninsula.
+This Silvermine hiking trail forms a moderately challenging circular route around and up Klein Tuinkop, featuring easy rock scrambling and a final ascent through a natural hole in the cliff face.

-Start — Begin from Silvermine Gate 2, hiking past the Silvermine Waterfall and onto Dead Man’s Path.
+Start — Begin from Silvermine Gate 2 in the Silvermine Nature Reserve, hiking past the Silvermine Waterfall and onto Dead Man’s Path.
 Turn left toward the cliffs to start the Dassieskasteel Traverse.

 Traverse Section — The route curves back toward Ou Kaapse Weg, wrapping around the front of Klein Tuinkop and passing Ystervarkgrot.
 A short scramble leads through a hole in the cliff to reach the top of Klein Tuinkop and join the main trail.